moracabanas/AstroBox/README.md

 The AstroBox software provides a responsive web interface for controlling a 3D printer (RepRap, Ultimaker, ...) and connecting to the AstroPrint cloud for easy 3D Printing anywhere.
 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

-This project started as a branched fork of [AstroBox](https://github.com/AstroPrint/AstroBox).
+This Orange Pi Zero port project started as a branched fork of [AstroBox](https://github.com/AstroPrint/AstroBox).
 Many thanks to Astroprint Team and all the great contributors there that made the AstroBox software possible.

 Its website can be found at [astroprint.com](https://www.astroprint.com).